cowanmeg/cowanmeg.github.io/README.md

-I am a software engineer at Google.
+I am a software engineer at NVIDIA.
 I received my PhD in computer science at the University of Washington where I was advised by Luis Ceze, and worked in the [Sampa](https://sampa.cs.washington.edu/new/index.html) and [Sampl](http://sampl.cs.washington.edu/) labs.

 ### Publications